 - Security awareness expectations

-- Turn on MFA for email, password manager, finance/payroll, domain/DNS, and admin panels.
+- Turn on MFA/passkeys for email, password manager, finance/payroll, domain/DNS, and admin panels.

-- Deploy a password manager; eliminate password reuse.
+- Deploy a password manager; eliminate password reuse and shared human logins.

 - Patch all devices; enable auto-updates.